Allison Pantuso: IFK Kalmar

 Pantuso then joined Damallsvenskan club IFK Kalmar.
 She scored her first goal with the club on April 1, 2022, netting a header in a 3–1 win over AIK.
 During her time in Kalmar, she consumed canrenone from a doctor-prescribed medication and was subsequently dealt an 18-month doping suspension.
 Pantuso, who had previously received suspension exemption in other countries, managed to shorten her sentence to 6 months.
 She completed the remainder of her suspension in the United States.

 Brooklyn FC

 On July 25, 2024, Pantuso signed with American club Brooklyn FC ahead of the inaugural USL Super League season.
 She tallied her first USLS goal on October 15, outjumping Carolina Ascent FC defender Sydney Studer to score in a 1–1 draw with the Ascent.
 At the end of December 2024, Pantuso was named to the USL Super League Team of the Month after winning 12 duels and recording a passing accuracy of 80%.
 She completed her single season with Brooklyn as an Iron woman, playing every minute of the 28-game campaign.

 Lexington SC

 Pantuso signed with USL Super League club Lexington SC on June 30, 2025.
 She debuted for the club on August 23, playing all 90 minutes and scoring a goal in Lexington's opening-day draw with Fort Lauderdale United FC.
+She missed just one match as Lexington posted the best defense in the league and won the Players' Shield with the best record.
+After the season, she earned first-team All-League honors and was named the USL Super League Defender of the Year.
+In the playoffs, she helped Lexington win the league championship, becoming the first team to complete the league double.